microsoft/reactxp/samples/hello-world-js/README.md

 This app works on React Native (iOS, Android, Windows) and web.
 The commands in the instructions below assume you are in the root of this repo.

+### Building

+- From the hello-world-js directory, run `npm install`.
+This fetches the dependencies.

 ### To run your app on Web:
   ```shell
   npm run start:web